matrix-org/matrix.org/content/docs/communities/_index.md

 The Matrix.org Foundation created a bot called mjolnir, which you could consider as the security guard of your community.
 You tell it in a control room to perform certain actions against one or a group of individuals, and the mjolnir bot enforces it in all the rooms.
-More information in the dedicated section below.
+More information in the [moderation section](/docs/communities/moderation).

 ## Moving to another provider